 A case for our perspective.

 It has been said that the pen is mightier than the sword.
 It has also been said that sticks and stones can break my bones but words can never hurt me.
 While there may be some truth to these childhood phrases the harsh reality is that always being right is not always how to win friends and influence people.
-Also, it has been pointed out to us that some people get offended and hurt by being corrected, and in this day and age of thin-skinned and political correctness we are sometimes at the wrong end of a wagging finger.
-By and by though it has also been said to never bring a knife to a gunfight.
+Also, it has been pointed out to us, that some people get offended and hurt by being corrected, and in this day and age of thin-skinned and political correctness we are sometimes at the wrong end of a wagging finger (from our wives).

-To those, we have corrected, and to some of you, we apologize.
+To those, we have corrected, to some of you, we apologize.
 Ok ok, (wives looking over our shoulders) we apologize to everyone even if we were right.
 Sorry, we apologize to everyone even if some of you deserved it... well, you get the picture!

-So we try to be kind but sometimes there is an elephant in the room and it needs to be pointed out, and we are good at that.
+Look, we try to be kind but sometimes there is an elephant in the room and it needs to be pointed out, and we are good at that.

 One question that often comes up when we meet people at wine events is 'Did you guys know each other before you moved to California?'
 The standard snarky response is 'You do know there is an ocean between our two countries don't you?'